-Given the fact that the biological parents must resort to the adoption of the child, the requirements111 to establish parenthood will be the same as for this figure.
+Given the fact that the non-biological intended parent must resort to the adoption of the child, the requirements111 to establish parenthood will be the same as for this figure.

 Art.
 175 of the Spanish CC establishes, with regard to the adopter, that he/she must be: